We manage your projects

 Live broadcasts with the participation of the Ombudsman, legal specialists and other experts were organised with the aim that appeals of citizens on infringement upon their rights and injustice could be promptly responded and legal advice provided.

-The project provided mini-grants to Public Councils working in partnership with media (country-wide), training manuals, guides on human rights protection for vulnerable groups, information brochures, videos, reels and other publications produced in Kyrgyz and Russian languages.
+A country-wide needs-based training series for target groups was offered, 8 mini-grants to Public Councils working in partnership with media partners provided, training manuals, guides on the human right protection for vulnerable groups, information brochures, videos, reels and other publications produced in Kyrgyz and Russian languages.

 Duration: 01/11/2019 – 31/12/2021 (26 months)